Goniometer: GPS Plotting Protractor

-Is a special protractor used to define positions with an accuracy to 10 meters according reference grid or to measure GPS accuracy.
+The GPS Plotting Protractor is a special protractor used to define positions with an accuracy to 10 meters according to a reference grid.
+It can also be used to measure GPS accuracy.

-In 2017, in the Infantry, the magazine of the U.S. Army, was published training notes under the title of Winning in a GPS-Degrade Environment, describing military acting in severe navigational conditions, were author summed article with the next note:
+In 2017, in Infantry, the magazine of the U.S. Army, training notes were published under the title of Winning in a GPS-Degrade Environment, describing military actions in severe navigational conditions.
+The author summarized this article with the note:

 It turned out that the best defense against 21st century modern warfare was to rely upon the fundamentals from the 20th century: maps with graphics, compass, and protractor.